 LINKING THEORETICAL KNOWLEDGE WITH PRACTICE

-In all its Courses and Seminars, in Geneva and in the regions, GHR trains defenders on:
+In Geneva and in the regions, we train defenders on:

-- the fundaments of international law, international human rights law, humanitarian law and criminal law, including the tools of transitional justice);
+- the fundaments of international law, international human rights law (IHRL), humanitarian law (IHL) and criminal law (ICL);

 - the trends in international relations;

 - the UN structure and its main bodies (incl.
-ECOSOC’s thematic Commissions);
+ECOSOC’s Commissions);

-- the Special procedures and the drafting and submission of communications;
+- the Special procedures; drafting and submission of communications;

 - the treaty monitoring bodies and the preparation of shadow reports;